Matrix Completion from Noisy Entries: Introduction

-Let us begin by mentioning that a statement analogous to our preliminary Theorem \ref{thm:main1} was proved in \cite{AchlioptasRank}.
+Let us begin by mentioning that a statement analogous to our preliminary Theorem \ref{thm:main1} was proved by \cite{AchlioptasRank}.
 Our result however applies to any number of revealed entries, while the one of \cite{AchlioptasRank} requires $|E|\ge (8\log n)^4n$ (which for $n\le 5\cdot 10^8$ is larger than $n^2$).
+We refer to Section \ref{sec:trimming} for further discussion of this point.

-As for Theorem \ref{thm:main2}, we will mainly compare our algorithm with the convex relaxation approach recently analyzed in \cite{CandesPlan}.
+As for Theorem \ref{thm:main2}, we will mainly compare our algorithm with the convex relaxation approach recently analyzed by \cite{CandesPlan}, and based on semidefinite programming.
 Our basic setting is indeed the same, while the algorithms are rather different.

-Figure \ref{fig:Comparison} compares the average root mean square error for the two algorithms as a function of $|E|$.
-Here $M$ is a random rank $r=2$ matrix of dimension $m=n=600$, generated by letting $M=\widetilde{U}\widetilde{V}^T$ with $\widetilde{U}_{ij},\widetilde{V}_{ij}$ i.i.d. $N(0,20/\sqrt{n})$.
+Figures \ref{fig:Comparison} and \ref{fig:Comparison2} compare the average root mean square error $\|\hM-M\|_F/\sqrt{mn}$ for the two algorithms as a function of $|E|$ and the rank-$r$ respectively.
+Here $M$ is a random rank $r$ matrix of dimension $m=n=600$, generated by letting $M=\widetilde{U}\widetilde{V}^T$ with $\widetilde{U}_{ij},\widetilde{V}_{ij}$ i.i.d. $N(0,20/\sqrt{n})$.
 The noise is distributed according to the independent noise model with $Z_{ij}\sim N(0,1)$.
-This example is taken from Figuer 2 in \cite{CandesPlan}, from which we took the data for the convex relaxation approach, as well as the information theory lower bound.
-After one iteration, \optspace\, has a smaller root mean square error than \cite{CandesPlan}, and in about 10 iterations it becomes indistiguishable from the information theory lower bound.
+In the first suite of simulations, presented in Figure \ref{fig:Comparison}, the rank is fixed to $r=2$.
+In the second one (Figure \ref{fig:Comparison2}), the number of samples is fixed to $|E|=72000$.
+These examples are taken from \citet[Figure 2]{CandesPlan}, from which we took the data points for the convex relaxation approach, as well as the information theoretic lower bound described later in this section.
+After a few iterations, \optspace\, has a smaller root mean square error than the one produced by convex relaxation.
+In about 10 iterations it becomes indistinguishable from the information theoretic lower bound for small ranks.